koheimiya/extheano/README.md

         of the multivariate Gaussian distribution.
     '''

-    # Each NodeDescriptor represent a single shared variable.
+    # Each NodeDescriptor represents a single shared variable.
     mu = extheano.NodeDescriptor()
     sigma = extheano.NodeDescriptor()